binlinju/binli.github.io/index.md

   - **Related Skills**: Reinforcement Learning Algorithms (DQN, PPO, A3C), Deep Learning Framework (PyTorch)

 ### Reward
-- 2020 "Mozi Cup" the fourth National Wargaming Competition, the third place in Jiangsu division and the third prize in China
+- 2020, "Mozi Cup" the 4th National Wargaming Competition, the third place in Jiangsu division and the third prize in China
-- Second class Scholarship of Nanjing University
+- 2021, Second-class Scholarship of Nanjing University